FAKRUL-77/Flutter/Animation/animation/README.md

 TweenAnimationBuilder:

 - TweenAnimationBuilder is a way to create custom implicit animations and they allow us to define our own tweens with custom start and end points.

+Hero animation:

+- Hero animation gives us a way to animate widgets from one screen to the next as long as those widgets are present on both.